• Home

 Post Communion Prayer:

-Please Pray for Robin Mackonochie, Mark, Tom, Millie Collins, Jill Fitch, Joseph, Poppy Allard, John Meers, Michael Kirk, Alice Mills, Martyn Bowles, Claire Laker.
+Please Pray for Robin Mackonochie, Mark, Tom Hutchings, Millie Collins, Jill Fitch, Poppy Allard, John Meers, Michael Kirk, Alice Mills, Martyn Bowles, Claire Laker.

 Please contact the Benefice Administrator Alison Dale 07985025381 or beneficeadmin@elhamvalleygroupofchurches.co.uk to add people to the prayers.

-Please pray for the departed, and those for whom an anniversary of death falls at this time, Mary Robinson, Peter Vincent, Mavis Hodson, Lilian Bungard, Jacqueline Nonis and Eliot Gower.
+Please pray for the departed, Roger Hargreaves & Vera Law, and those for whom an anniversary of death falls at this time, Matthew Nixon, John Armstrong, Eveline Smith, Sam Perkins, Wally Palmer and Ann Ames.

 Parish Notices: